With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Alabama

-Alabama does not widely accept small houses.
+Alabama does not widely accept tiny houses.
 The zoning requirements and building codes vary from one county to another.

-Today, several counties, such as the specific regions of Jefferson County, permits ADUs, but their construction should not exceed 200 sq.
+Today, several counties, such as the specific regions of Jefferson County, permit ADUs, but their construction should not exceed 200 sq.
 Ft.

 -